 |Grades||Tuition & Fees|

-- Tuition & Fees include full service lunch for grades K-12.
+- Tuition includes full service lunch for grades K-12.

 - Tuition includes books, trips, and activities for grades K-4.

-- Tuition includes trips and activities for grades 5-8.
+- Tuition includes trips, activities and athletic fees for grades 5-8.
 Textbook purchases are the responsibility of the parents.

-- Tuition includes activities for grades 9 – 12.
+- Tuition includes activities and athletic fees for grades 9–12.
 Overnight Trips will be charged separately and textbook purchases are the responsibility of the parents.

 Flexible Tuition - Investing In Your Child’s Future